-For each required individual description of Areas I, II, and III, (in e., g., and h. below) expand (with a reasonable level of detail) upon the information contained in your consolidated brief narrative summary.
+For each required individual description of Areas 1, 2, and 3, expand (with a reasonable level of detail) upon the information contained in your consolidated brief narrative summary.
 These summaries shall all be narratives of the single year since your most recent personnel action.